Fly0w/ShareHouseManagerPublic/README.md

 ### Database

 This app is powered by a Firebase Database, and thus the access is restricted to the owner of the website.
+You need to create your own Firebase Database.

-**1.** Create your own firebase database, and enable those 2 services : Authentication and Firestore.
+**1.** Create your own firebase database, and enable those 2 services : **Authentication** and **Firestore**.

-**2.** Go in the "src > includes > firebase.js" file, and replace the firebaseConfig with the one provided by firestore service in firebase :
+**2.** Go in the _"src > includes > firebase.js"_ file, and replace the firebaseConfig with the one provided by firestore service in firebase :

 ```javascript
 const firebaseConfig = {